CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Do You Need Postpartum Pads?

-What To Consider When Buying Postpartum Pads
+What to Consider When Buying Postpartum Pads

 • Size and style.
 Just like menstrual pads, postpartum pads come in all shapes and sizes.
 Different options offer different levels of absorbency, so be sure to pick one that aligns with how heavy your flow is.
 Others also have wings to provide extra anti-leakage barriers, says Ross.
 For protection as you sleep, opt for postpartum maxi pads that are made for nighttime usage.
+During the initial days following birth, it’s often best to opt for a longer pad to reduce the risk of leakage.

 • Material.
 The perineal area is sensitive post-birth; you may even be experiencing hemorrhoids or recovering from vaginal tearing from delivery.
 To make yourself as comfortable as can be, Ross suggests choosing a pad made from cotton or one that has cooling agents.